2023 PDC Pro Tour: PDC Asian Tour

-Following a break of three years, the PDC Asian Tour returns in 2023 with an expanded tour consisting of 24 events held over 8 weekends.
-The first 15 events were confirmed on 10 November 2022, with the remaining 9 to be confirmed at a later date.
+Following a break of three years, the PDC Asian Tour returned in 2023 with an expanded tour consisting of 24 events held over 8 weekends.
+The first 15 events were confirmed on 10 November 2022, with the remaining 9 confirmed at a later date.
+The top four players from the final 2023 PDC Asian Tour Order of Merit qualified for the 2024 PDC World Darts Championship.